Gabrielcarvfer/NS3/installation_eclipse.md

 The project will open and build targets will be listed on the right while sources are in the left.
 ![targets_and_indexer](/NS3/img/eclipse/build_target_and_indexer.png)

-Auto-completion and other source-code take a while to begin working, while the C++ indexer runs (look at the bottom right of the window).
+Auto-completion and other source-code related analysis take a while to begin working, while the C++ indexer runs (look at the bottom right of the window).

 ## 3.3 Building targets with Eclipse CDT